-The EVALUATE operator can be used in the WHERE clause of a SQL statement.
-When an Expression Filter index is defined on a column storing expressions, the EVALUATE operator on such a column may use the index for the expression set evaluation based on its usage cost.
-The EVALUATE operator can be used as a join predicate between a table storing expressions and a table storing the corresponding data items.
+You can use the EVALUATE operator in the WHERE clause of a SQL statement.
+When you define an Expression Filter index on a column storing expressions, the EVALUATE operator on such a column may use the index for the expression set evaluation based on its usage cost.
+You can use the EVALUATE operator as a join predicate between a table storing expressions and a table storing the corresponding data items.

-If the values of all elementary attributes in the attribute set can be represented as readable values, such as those stored in VARCHAR, DATE, and NUMBER data types and the constructors formatted as a string, then the data item can be formatted as a string of attribute name-value pairs.
-If a data item does not require a constructor for any of its elementary attribute values, then a list of values provided for the data item can be formatted as a string of name-value pairs using two getVarchar methods (a STATIC method and a MEMBER method) in the object type associated with the attribute set.
+If you can represent the values of all elementary attributes in the attribute set as readable values, such as those stored in VARCHAR, DATE, and NUMBER data types and the constructors formatted as a string, then you can format the data item as a string of attribute name-value pairs.
+If a data item does not require a constructor for any of its elementary attribute values, then you can format a list of values provided for the data item as a string of name-value pairs using two getVarchar methods (a STATIC method and a MEMBER method) in the object type associated with the attribute set.

-Any data item can be formatted using an AnyData instance.
+You can format any data item using an AnyData instance.
 An attribute set with one or more binary typed attributes must use the AnyData form of the data item.

-See Section 10.3 for more information about the EVALUATE operator.
+See Section 11.3 for more information about the EVALUATE operator.

-Related views: USER_EXPFIL_ATTRIBUTE_SETS, USER_EXPFIL_ATTRIBUTES, and USER_EXPFIL_EXPRESSION_SETS
+''' Related views: USER_EXPFIL_ATTRIBUTE_SETS View, USER_EXPFIL ATTRIBUTES View, and USER_EXPFIL_EXPRESSION_SETS View '''